Game Preview: Solar Bears at Stingrays

 LISTEN: OSB Radio via Mixlr

-EXPECT A TIGHT GAME: Four of the seven meetings this season between Orlando and South Carolina have been decided by one goal.
-Both the Solar Bears and Stingrays have had 19 of their games determined by one goal.
+TAMMELA CONTINUES TO SHOOT: Jonne Tammela is second on the active roster in shooting percentage, finding the back of the net on 14.04% of his shots.
+Since joining the Solar Bears, the sharp-shooting forward has been limited to one shot on goal in only one contest - his first game with Orlando.
+He has had three games with seven or more shots on goal.

-FOGET LOOKING TO BUILD ON STREAK: Forward Mathieu Foget enters tonight's game with a seven-game point streak (3g-5a), and has four points (2g-2a) in four games against the Stingrays.
-Since Dec.
-1, the rookie's offensive production has been at a point-per-game pace, and he has led the team in that span with 19 points (7g-12a) in 19 games.
+SCHOENBORN BACK: Forward Alex Schoenborn is expected to be back in the lineup tonight after sitting out the previous 11 games on the IR.
+Schoenborn has recorded an assist in each of his three games played against South Carolina this season.

-NEXT GAMES: The Solar Bears square off against the South Carolina Stingrays again on Saturday, Jan.
-19 at 7:05 p.m. at the North Charleston Coliseum.
+NEXT GAMES: The Solar Bears wrap up their weekend series with the South Carolina Stingrays on Sunday, Jan.
+20 at 3:05 p.m. at the North Charleston Coliseum.
 The Solar Bears return home to host the Jacksonville Icemen on Wednesday, Feb.
 6 at 7 p.m. for a Wine Down Wednesday.
 Fans can take advantage of $5 wine specials during the game.
 CLICK HERE to purchase tickets for the game.

 Fighting Four Packs presented by CenturyLink: